Milanka Brooks: Career

 In 2017, Brooks portrayed a TV presenter in the SyndicateRoom funded film Gun Shy alongside Antonio Banderas.
 In December 2017 she appeared as the blue-skinned Elena Tulaska in "USS Callister", the first episode of series 4 of Black Mirror alongside Jesse Plemons.
 Milanka also appeared in the Disney feature film Patrick in 2018.

 In 2019, Brooks had a role in the ITV drama Cleaning Up, and starred as Stasia in episode 3 of Four Weddings and a Funeral alongside Andie MacDowell and Jamie Demetriou in 2019.

-Brooks portrayed the role of Princess Svetlana in the series 3 episode 4 of the Channel 4 British royal family parody The Windsors in 2020.
+In 2020, she portrayed the role of Princess Svetlana in the series 3 episode 4 of the Channel 4 British royal family parody The Windsors.

+In 2025, she returned to her role as blue-skinned Elena Tulaska in series 7 of Charlie Brooker's Black Mirror, in the episode: "USS Callister: Into Infinity".